-One of our biggest challenges is our older homes is the comfortable temperature of residents during the hot summer months.
-Our Home has committed to improving our residents quality of life by installing air conditioning which was completed in 2022.
+One of our biggest challenges in our older homes is the comfortable temperature of residents during the hot summer months.
+Our Home has committed to improving our residents quality of life by installing air conditioning in the resident rooms and this was fully completed by December 29th 2022.